 AND is not a word, but

-a logical operator that combines two important ideas, for example cats AND myth.
+a logical operator that combines two important ideas, for example African art AND masks.
 This is

-what Project Muse sees when you type in cats AND myth:
+what Project Muse sees when you type in African art AND masks:

 The overlap between the two circles is your search results.